arun11299/OpenCV-Python-Projects/README.md

-From the tutorials in http://www.pyimagesearch.com/
+Some apps are from http://www.pyimagesearch.com/